 The FS2 parking lot located at 78 Alexander is open to CODEcamp students after 5:30pm.

-Once you have been accepted for a class, there will be no refunds within 48 hours prior to the course start time.
+No refunds are issued within 48 hours prior to the course start time.

 Discounts are available to students currently attending a public higher-education institution and for those taking multiple courses.
 Please email email@example.com for more information.

-Upon successful completion of the class, students receive certificates of completion.
-Students who have successfully completed the web basics series also have an opportunity for mock interviews and assistance in job placement.
+Upon successful completion of the course, students receive a certificate of completion.
 For a list of all networking events, visit the Charleston Digital Corridor calendar.